 So, anything you saved on the material cost simply goes into labor costs—which begs the question: are you really saving money on this product?

 After all, most people buy LVP because they want something waterproof that looks like wood—without having to worry about constant maintenance or the cost to refinish hardwood flooring.
 In both of these aspects, Stainmaster luxury vinyl misses the mark entirely.

-Our take: if you want budget vinyl, you’re better off looking at other brands like LifeProof vinyl flooring or NuCore flooring.
-Both of these are only slightly more expensive and offer better bang for your buck.
+Our take: if you want budget vinyl, you’re better off looking at other brands like Newton, or even LifeProof vinyl flooring or NuCore flooring.
+Newton’s prices rival Stainmaster’s, and the other two are only slightly more expensive—but they all offer better bang for your buck.
 Or, you could go with a budget wood-look tile made of porcelain.